 This chapter focuses on aspects of sustainable land management (SLM) in the region.
-There are a number of challenges to the sustainable use and management of our soil and land resources, such as wind and water erosion, soil contamination, soil acidity, soil salinity, soil structure decline, soil nutritional fertility and water repellence.
+There are a number of challenges to the sustainable use and management of our soil and land resources, such as wind Canola crop, Cabonne LGA and water erosion, soil contamination, soil acidity, soil salinity, soil structure decline, soil nutritional fertility and water repellence.
 These challenges can be caused by a range of issues including overgrazing and pollution from disused operations such as petrol stations.
-The sustainable use of soil and land in agricultural areas of the region is of increasing significance, particularly in the
+The sustainable use of soil and land in agricultural areas of the region is of increasing significance, particularly in the face of a changing climate.